Loboistaken/DscResources/StyleGuidelines.md

 #### Avoid ConvertTo-SecureString with AsPlainText

 SecureStrings should be encrypted.
-When using ConvertTo-SecureString with the `AsPlainText` parameter specified the SecureString text is not encrypted and thus not secure.
+When using ConvertTo-SecureString with the AsPlainText parameter specified the SecureString text is not encrypted and thus not secure
 This is allowed in tests/examples when needed, but never in the actual resources.

 **Bad:**